In the last eight years I’ve invested over 1568 hours (and counting) studying bird language skills.

 These are just some of the observations I’ve made about people who practice bird language… there is a lot more to say than can be shared here.

-The only way to really “get it” is to learn bird language for yourself.
+Of course, the only way to really “get it” is to learn bird language for yourself.
 That’s why I always share it directly with my one-on-one mentoring participants.